 Blog series: Eight challenges at the security checkpoint and how to address them

 Airports are facing multiple challenges worldwide.
-From increasing passenger volumes to changing regulations, they must optimise their operations to maintain passenger satisfaction and improve their competitiveness in the market.
-This series of blogs identifies eight major challenges faced by many airports at the security checkpoint – a critical step in a passenger’s journey.
+Whether they expect a year over year passenger growth or they are confronted with a full stop due to the COVID-19 pandemic, they must continuously optimise their operations to maintain passenger satisfaction and improve their competitiveness in the market.
+This series of blogs identifies eight major challenges many airports face in security screening - a critical step in a passenger's journey.

 A functional security checkpoint requires the integration of multiple pieces of specialist equipment.
 This includes X-ray scanners, walk-through metal detectors (WTMDs), explosive trace detectors (ETDs), boarding pass scanners and automated screening lanes (ASL).